1.5.2

 “The criminal legal system is an area that has been suffering from a lack of data for so long that…I don't think there's that same impetus to grab onto each other and close ranks,” explained Wanda Bertram, communication strategist at the Prison Policy Initiative.
 “The people who are working in prison studies have learned not to trust the narratives that are coming out of the government.”

 In my conversation with her last month, Bertram told me that federal data relating to the United States’ massive carceral system has been lacking for decades.
-The last time the Bureau of Justice Statistics published its Survey of Inmates in Local Jails was 24 years ago.
+The last time the Bureau of Justice Statistics published its Survey of Inmates in Local Jails was 24 years ago, for example.
 And plenty more datasets have been delayed, not nearly detailed enough, or called into question regarding their accuracy.

 In order to provide a clear picture of jails and prisons, independent researchers have developed their own methods of data collection and analysis.
 This research has supported journalists and advocacy organizations, leading to change in an intentionally opaque institution.

-I think this story is worth sharing, because some of their methods can be used to fill the newly emerging gaps in federal information.
-Here are some key organizations working to shed light on the carceral system.
+I think this story is worth sharing—some methods may be applicable to other, more recently impacted research fields.
+Here are some key organizations working to shed light on the carceral system, and how they’re doing it.

 Scrapes daily rosters from public jail websites, resulting in a dataset that reveals population trends

-JDI data was used for investigations of COVID-19 outbreaks in jails in 2020, as well as to support research into other topics such as the impact of pretrial detention and bail practices on re-incarceration rates.
+JDI data was used for research into the impact of pretrial detention and bail practices on re-incarceration rates, as well as COVID-19 outbreaks in jails in 2020

 A volunteer with the Data Rescue Project (DRP) scraped and uploaded the CDC’s AtlasPlus databases.
 The AtlasPlus tool, which is still up on the CDC’s website, allows researchers to create visualizers out of HIV, hepatitis, STD, and TB data, along with social determinants of health (SDOH) indicators.
 Although the tool is fairly accessible, the databases it draws from were not—until now.
 The script the volunteer used to download the data files is also available in the DataLumos upload.